 - Help with the outcomes topics for the Fundamentals for Surgical Research Course and the Surgical Investigators Course.

-- Help develop “tracks” for outcomes researchers at the ASC meeting.
+- Help promote high quality outcomes research at the ASC meeting.

 - Review all submitted abstracts in a timely fashion and select those to be presented during the combined annual meeting.